04Maksimka/apex/README.md

 ---

-But if use want to generate new maps by yourself, do this:
+But if use want to generate new maps by yourself, do this (it is in the process of being developed):

 1. Choose your type of required projection: